Receive for Free - Discover & Explore eNewsletter monthly with

 |Williamsburg Lodge, Autograph Collection, and Colonial Houses (1750)

 In 2019, The Williamsburg Lodge showcased a life size gingerbread house.
 Located in the lobby of the hotel, it took 15 people over 330 hours to bake, construct, and decorate.
 Approximately 150 pounds of icing, 55 pounds of candy, and a whopping 375 pounds of gingerbread were used to make this gingerbread creation come to life.
 The interior of the gingerbread house was complete with a mantelpiece, and a Christmas tree.

 |Fairmont Olympic (1924)

-The oversized gingerbread house at this historic hotel is large enough for guests small and tall to walk through and experience.
-The recipe includes 4,000 gingerbread tiles, 2,500 candy canes, 50 pounds of crusted candy and many other ingredients.
+The oversized gingerbread house at this historic hotel, featured in 2019, was large enough for guests small and tall to walk through and experience.
+The recipe included 4,000 gingerbread tiles, 2,500 candy canes, 50 pounds of crusted candy and many other ingredients.
 Seven pastry chefs, eight hard-working engineers and the whole team at the Fairmont Olympic got into the spirit helping with the gingerbread house from opening candies to icing and adding on bricks.
-All are welcome to walk through the gingerbread house and take photos, watch the lights twinkle and the toy train circle its tracks.
-During the season, guest can visit the hotel and after experiencing the gingerbread house, they can head up to the Teddy Bear Suite on the second floor – a winter wonderland full of teddy bears.
+All were welcome to walk through the gingerbread house and take photos, watch the lights twinkle and the toy train circle its tracks.
+During the season, guest could visit the hotel and after experiencing the gingerbread house, they were able to head up to the Teddy Bear Suite on the second floor – a winter wonderland full of teddy bears.